 This is typically seen in adults.
-About 50% involves the sacrum, but it can affect other regions of the spine.
+About 50% involves the sacrum, which can affect other spine regions.
 These tumors usually require aggressive treatment.

 This tumor affects the spinal cartilage in middle-aged adults.
 It grows slowly but can be dangerous.
 Aggressive medical treatment is required.